mirkolenz/texmf/README.md

 \end{document}
 ```

-The documents can be compiled using either pdfLaTeX, XeLaTeX or LuaLaTeX (recommended).
+The documents can be compiled using either pdfLaTeX, XeLaTeX or LuaLaTeX.